ip6li/crypt-fetch-spring/README.md

 Please be aware of that authorization of request is not in scope of this PoC.

+## Dependencies

+Maven pom.xml contains a dependency checker (OWASP).
+To check dependencies, use

+    mvn verify

+which should provide possible vulnerabilities in dependencies.

 # Status

 Pre Alpha, mostly incomplete.
 Do not use in production environments.